thevoid12/hanamark/readme.md

 - watchdog
 - build is a one time static runner
 - watchdog runs all the time looks if any new file comes into the destination folder if so parses and commits to blog

+## logger
+- using uber's zap logger for logging